nitish-mehta/covid19action/README.md

 ## How Can You Help?

-- **Help localize** : As next steps, it's important to increase awareness amongst people.
-One of the ways to do that is have this application in local language.
-It would be great if you can help translate this app to your native language and share this tool with them.
+- **Help localize** : To make this tool really useful for general Indian audience, it's important to have translations to local languages.
+The current translations might not be optimum as they have been done using automated APIs.
+It would be great if you can help translate this app to your native language and share this tool in your community.
+Relevant language files are maintained under `src/i18n` directory.
+[Get in touch](https://twitter.com/nitish_mehta) if you need any discussion.

 - **Outdated info?** : Please raise an issue or send a Pull Request with the fix.
 Things have been changing quicker than we expect lately :)